 Mr. Brett Lawrence received his Bachelor of Science degree in Biology from Sam Houston State University and his Masters of Geoscience in Geographic Information and Science and Technology from Texas A&M University.
 He has over ten years of experience working in natural resources and environmental compliance, three years of which have been in a management role.
 During this time, he has participated in projects ranging from Red-cockaded Woodpecker nest monitoring, herpetological and avian population monitoring, wildlife habitat restoration, and sustainable forestry.
 Brett also plays a significant role in Raven’s prescribed fire operations, remote sensing applications, and geospatial data management and analysis.
 Brett has spearheaded and manages Raven’s ongoing integration of drone technology into existing services, including aerial ignition for prescribed fire and systematic surveys of endangered species habitat.
 He is a licensed FAA Part 107 Remote Pilot with over 100 hours of flight time providing aerial ignition and remote sensing services.
 His innovative work at Raven with drones resulted in his peer-review publication describing his use of UAS technologies to evaluate and categorize habitat for the threatened Red-cockaded Woodpecker.

 Amy Shafer completed her Bachelor of Arts in Criminal Justice and minor in Psychology at Sam Houston State University in 2003.
 She began her work with Raven in 2005 with a deep interest in the environment, activism, forest ecology and botany.
 She began learning and working with threatened and endangered species including the Red-Cockaded Woodpecker.
 She has gained experience in prescribed burning, heavy equipment operation, horticulture, biology, plant identification and business management.
 She is currently working as Office and Business Manager and Human Resources Specialist at Raven and is an Earth activist and Organic farmer at Far Out Farm.
 She identifies herself as a land steward and applies permaculture principles and ethics to people, the earth and the future.
-She respects and honors the indigenous people in which Raven and her home occupy, the Bidai and Tonkawa, and most likely Comanche and Caddo.
+She respects and honors the indigenous people in which Raven and her home occupy, the Bidai and Tonkawa, and most likely Caddo.

 Jesse Exum attended the Pennsylvania State University where she obtained her Bachelor of Science degree in Biology and is currently finishing her Masters of Science degree in Wildlife Science at the Texas A&M University – Kingsville, Caesar Kleberg Wildlife Research Institute.
 Jesse has over six years of diverse experience working for a variety of organizations including the U. S. Forest Service, the Nevada Department of Wildlife, and the University of Nevada, Reno.
 In these positions she conducted woodpecker monitoring in Eastern Oregon, elk and mule deer habitat restoration in Central Oregon, mountain lion captures & kill-site surveys of collared individuals across Nevada, and participated in research studying lambing habitat and resource selection of desert bighorn sheep in Central Nevada, among many other projects.
 Jesse’s graduate school research focuses on evaluating the use of drones in estimating population sizes of white-tailed deer in South Texas.
 Jesse is currently working at Raven as a Wildlife Biologist and licensed FAA Part 107 Remote Pilot with experience using drones for wildlife survey efforts, remote sensing, and now, aerial ignition for prescribed fire operations.